fastpacecolding/pynote/README.rst

 --------

 * create, delete, update, list and read notes
+* compare revisions of a note by creating a unified diff
 * list deleted notes in 'trash'
 * everything is stored in human readable JSON files
 * nice meta data for every note including creation time, updating time,